Otto of Greece

-Otto I (Όθων; Otto Friedrich Ludwig von Wittelsbach; 1 June 1815 – 26 July 1867) was King of Greece from the establishment of the Kingdom of Greece on 7 May 1832, under the Convention of London, until he was deposed in October 1862.
+Otto (Όθων; Otto Friedrich Ludwig von Wittelsbach; 1 June 1815 – 26 July 1867) was King of Greece from the establishment of the Kingdom of Greece on 7 May 1832, under the Convention of London, until he was deposed in October 1862.

 The second son of King Ludwig I of Bavaria, Otto ascended the newly created throne of Greece at age 17.
 His government was initially run by a three-man regency council made up of Bavarian court officials.
 Upon reaching his majority, Otto removed the regents when they proved unpopular with the people, and he ruled as an absolute monarch.
 Eventually, his subjects' demands for a constitution proved overwhelming, and in the face of an armed (but bloodless) insurrection, Otto granted a constitution in 1843.

-Throughout his reign, Otto tried to make significant reforms to modernize Greece, seeing himself as Enlightened absolutist.
-He established educational institutions and several state services but was unable to resolve Greece's major part of poverty and prevent economic meddling from outside.
-Greek politics in this era were based on affiliations with the three Great Powers that had guaranteed Greece's independence, Britain, France and Russia, and Otto's ability to maintain the support of the powers was key to his remaining in power.
+Throughout his reign, Otto tried to make significant reforms to modernize Greece, seeing himself as an Enlightened absolutist.
+He established educational institutions and several state services but was unable to resolve Greece's major poverty and prevent economic meddling from outside.
+Greek politics in this era were based on affiliations with the three Great Powers that had guaranteed Greece's independence, Britain, France and Russia, and Otto's ability to maintain the support of these powers was key to his remaining in power.
 To remain strong, Otto had to play the interests of each of the Great Powers' Greek adherents against the others, while not irritating the Great Powers.
 When Greece was blockaded by the British Royal Navy in 1850 and again in 1854, to stop Greece from attacking the Ottoman Empire during the Crimean War, Otto's standing amongst Greeks suffered.
 As a result, there was an assassination attempt on Queen Amalia, and finally, in October 1862, Otto was deposed while in the countryside.
 He died in exile in Bavaria in 1867.

 Early life and accession

 Otto was born as Prince Otto Friedrich Ludwig of Bavaria at Schloss Mirabell in Salzburg (when it briefly belonged to the Kingdom of Bavaria), as the second son of Crown Prince Ludwig of Bavaria and Therese of Saxe-Hildburghausen.
-His father served there as the Bavarian governor-general.
+His father served there as the Bavarian governor-general and was a prominent Philhellene, who provided significant financial aid to the Greek cause during the War of Independence.

 Through his ancestor, the Bavarian Duke John II, Otto was a descendant of the Byzantine imperial dynasties of Komnenos and Laskaris.
-His father was a prominent Philhellene, and provided significant financial aid to the Greek cause during the War of Independence.

 Otto was a child of delicate health and temperament, with a slight stutter and a passion for the piano.
 As a teenager, he was tutored in Classical Greek and Latin by classical scholar and passionate Philhellene Friedrich Thiersch, who was the first to suggest the young prince as a candidate for the throne of the emerging nation.
 Thiersch's suggestion was supported by Jean-Gabriel Eynard, a major financial benefactor of the Greek independence movement and friend of Ioannis Kapodistrias, Greece's governor.
 Otto's name therefore entered the discourse surrounding Greek independence, both within Greece and abroad.